-When these characters function as a component and not as left-side radical, they keep their traditional form:
+Note that when these characters function as a component and not as a left-side radical, they keep their traditional form:

 Characters also keep their traditional form when paired with other characters to form words:

-Characters in this category were simplified, regardless of whether they functioned as a radical, component or individually as part of a word.
+The third category of simplified characters were simplified regardless of whether they functioned as a radical, component or individually as part of a word.

 These characters were simplified based on shorthand versions of characters and may be completely different from their traditional counterparts.

-The center component of the traditional character 韋 (wéi) has a simplified version: 韦 (wéi).
-But because the shorthand version of this character made it even simpler, that was chosen as the official simplified version.
+The center component of the traditional character is 韋, which has a simplified version: 韦.
+But because the shorthand version of the simplified character, 卫, made it even easier, that was chosen as the official simplified version.

 Another example of a simplification that doesn’t seem to fit the rules is 夸 / 誇 (kuā) — exaggerate.

 When I encountered native Chinese speakers in the States, I asked them which writing system they prefer.
-The answer was usually “traditional,” often said with a very strong, slightly offended sounding tone.
+The answer was usually “traditional”—often said with a very strong, slightly offended tone.

 - 大篆 (dà zhuàn) — Greater Seal, about 3,100 years old.
 This script existed around the same time as the oracle bone script but was written on cast bronze vessels.
-There’s a slight difference between the two scripts, mostly because of the material it was written on.
+There’s a slight difference between the two, mostly because of the material they were written on.

 - 小篆 (xiǎo zhuàn) — Lesser Seal.
 This is regarded as the forerunner to modern traditional Chinese.
 It was the first script to use radicals and become less pictorial.

 - 隶书 / 隸書 (lì shū) — Clerical Script.
-This was mainly used by government officials as the characters in the script have fewer strokes and a more flowing style of writing than Lesser Seal.
+This was mainly used by government officials.
+The characters in the script have fewer strokes and a more flowing style of writing than Lesser Seal.
 It made writing faster, especially with a brush.
-Clerical Script and traditional characters have the same shape.
+Clerical Script and traditional characters have the same forms.